 The project was an expensive disaster.
 And the most painful part is that we actually had rich behavioral and preference data for most of the 2 million customers in the database, which told us about their prior eating patterns, where they lived, who they dined with, what occasions they celebrated at the restaurant, how old they were, and they were willing to tell us more.

 Eventually the project and the product was realigned around the behavioral data, but the missteps could have been avoided if the business problem had been clearly identified and refined around the available data and budgets at the beginning.
 The real business goal was to target customers using the best available—and most actionable—data in a way that would be most likely to alter their behavior in the company’s favor (e.g., increase purchase frequency and/or the check average).

-If the project team had implemented the Pragmatic Data Analysis Model and asked the right questions from the outset, they may have avoided the pitfalls of a business leader who confused research acumen for data/analytics understanding, and a data/analysis team that was more interested in diving in than really understanding the intricacies of the business problem they were trying to solve.
+If the project team had implemented the Pragmatic Data Analysis Model (also referred to as The Pragmatic Data Insights Model) and asked the right questions from the outset, they may have avoided the pitfalls of a business leader who confused research acumen for data/analytics understanding, and a data/analysis team that was more interested in diving in than really understanding the intricacies of the business problem they were trying to solve.

 * * *

 Want to learn how to solve business problems with data projects so your organization can become more data-driven?
 Explore Pragmatic Institute’s in-depth, actionable courses for data professionals and business leaders.